proalvo/canoe-freestyle-timer/README.md

 # Timer for Canoe Freestyle
-This is the timer software Canoe Freestyle competitions.
+This is the timer software for Canoe Freestyle competitions.
 The timer complies with ICF Canoe Freestyle Competition Rules 2019.

 Operation is very simple:
 - Press a button to start the timer which is running from 45 seconds down to 0.
 Time is shown on LED dislay.
 Piezo buzzer provides audible signal that timer is running.